EuroBasket 1939: Venue

 One of the toughest questions before the competition was the venue to host the games of the Third European Basketball Championship.
 The First European Championship was held in a converted exhibitions hall, while the second one in converted former factory premises.
 It was first suggested to organize the competition in an open-court with a hanging tarpaulin roof, which would provide shelter against the rain, in the then State Court (currently Darius and Girėnas Stadium).
 Although, nor the Lithuanian officials, nor the FIBA had found such solution suitable.
 Therefore, it was decided to build a completely new sports hall to host the basketball games.
 Anatolijus Rozenbliumas designed the new basketball hall with capacity of 11.000 people (3.500 seats).
 The construction works cost around 400.000 LTL.
 The Kaunas Sports Hall was built on time.
 Many laypeople helped with the construction.
 One of them, Donatas Banionis, remembers: "I remember the 1939 European Championship in Kaunas.
 The Kaunas Sports Hall was built that year.
 On the eve of the tournament I learned from friends that they need help to number the benches.
 People were promised that they could attend the games for free.
 This, for us – boys, was a staggering thing.
 The cheapest ticket to attend all games cost 10 LTL, so I accurately numbered the benches with dye".

+According to Marie-Eugène Bouge, a 1938–1945 President of the French Federation of Basketball, already at the time basketball was incredibly popular in Lithuania and the arena, which seats more than ten thousand people, was full every day during EuroBasket 1939, while a few thousand more spectators who came found the ticket office closed.